michieltjampens/dcafs/docs/logic/MathParser.md

 At this point, `subExpr` contains the expression split in groups of the form `[value/ref][value/ref][operand]`.
 This is used by step **4.
 Convert groups to lambda's**.

-### 3. Splitting sub expressions in functional parts
+### 3. Splitting sub expressions into operand/value parts

 This steps goes through a sub expression.